trampgeek/moodle-qtype_coderunner/README.md

     * stripmain: if set to True, the program is expected to contain a global invocation of the main function, which is a line starting "main()".
 All such calls to main are replaced by 'pass'.
 If no such line is not present a "Missing call to main" exception is raised.
+Stripping the main gives the question author the ability to test individual functions in the student submission as well as, or instead of, testing the program as a whole by explicitly calling *main()*.

     * runextra: if set (to any value) the Extra Template Data is added to the program as test code before the usual testcode.
 This allows the question